Bayesian Quantification of Observability and Equation of State of Twin Stars: Methodology

 where $P(\mathcal{M}|D)$ is the posterior probability, $P(D|\mathcal{M})$ is the likelihood, $P(\mathcal{M})$ is the prior, and the denominator is a normalizing constant.
 We take the most agnostic approach to our prior to avoid biased assumptions by keeping the prior uniform within current nuclear and astrophysics bounds.
 The limits are shown in Table \ref{tab-prior} \cite{LiEPJA}, note that units are in $c = 1$ throughout this paper.

 The likelihood is composed of three functions, as follows

 The first term, $P_{\rm filter}$, is a step-function that guarantees (i) the crust-core transition is positive, (ii) thermodynamic stability, $dP/d\varepsilon \ge 0$, and (iii) causality is not violated.
-The second term, $P_{\rm mass,max}$, is also a step-function that guarantees the EOS can generate a NS at least as massive as 1.97 $M_\odot$ \cite{abbott2017gw170817}.
-This was chosen as a very conservative estimate for the minimum maximum mass of NS, also called $M_{\rm TOV}$.
+The second term, $P_{\rm mass,max}$, is also a step-function that guarantees the EOS can generate a NS at least as massive as 1.97 $M_\odot$ \cite{Antoniadis:2013pzd}.
+This is based on the mass observations by Antoniadis et al. of PSR J0348+0432 with $M = 2.01 \pm 0.04\;M_\odot$ \cite{Antoniadis:2013pzd}.
+This condition was used in deriving radius constraints from GW170817 \cite{abbott2018gw170817}.
+In recent years, more massive NS have been observed, for example NICER measurements of PSR J0740+6620 with a mass of $M = 2.08 \pm 0.07\;M_\odot$ \cite{Miller:2021qha, Dittmann:2024mbo}.
+Other measurements have greater uncertainty, such as the fastest spinning NS PSR J0952-0607 with $M = 2.35 \pm 0.17\;M_\odot$ \cite{Romani:2022jhd}.
+In our calculations, we mainly use $M_{\rm TOV} \ge 1.97\;M_\odot$ for the likelihood, where $M_{\rm TOV}$ is the maximum mass supported by a given EOS, choosing this as a conservative estimate.
+To test the effects of a larger mass constraint, we do one analysis with $M_{\rm TOV} \ge 2.08\;M_\odot$.

 The last term, $P_R$, measures how well the model satisfies NS mass-radius data.
 Since our goal was to look at the difference in the PDFs across the categories, we did not want to use a large number of data points as that would already tightly constrain the possible EOS.
 Also, some of these data are in tension with each other and their accuracy still debated, with reanalysis not uncommon.
-Considering that, we chose to use only the LIGO/VIRGO data from GW170817, which found that the radius for a canonical NS with mass around 1.4 M$_{\odot}$ was $R_{1.4} = 11.9 \pm 0.875$ km at one sigma \cite{abbott2018gw170817}.
-Thus, this function can be written as
+Considering that, we chose for most of our calculations to use only the LIGO/VIRGO data from GW170817, which found that the radius for a canonical NS with mass around 1.4 M$_{\odot}$ was $R_{1.4} = 11.9 \pm 0.875$ km at one sigma \cite{abbott2018gw170817}.
+To evaluate the likelihood of a given EOS fulfilling the mass-radius data for $N$ data points, we use

-where $R_{\rm th}$ is the theoretical radius predicted by the model for a 1.4 $M_\odot$ NS.
+where $R_{\rm th}$ is the theoretical radius predicted by the EOS and $R_{\rm obs}$ and $\sigma_{\rm obs}$ are the observational data.
 This can be either twin, so we use whichever prediction is closer to the observed data for an EOS.
 We note that the quoted precision of $R_{1.4}$ from analyzing gravitational waves emitted by GW170817 is higher than that from both earlier analyses of low-mass x-ray binaries from XMM-Newton-Chandra and the recent results from NICER, see, e.g., Refs.\cite{Li:2019xxz,Li:2025uaw} for reviews.
-The NS radius data used here just represents the most accurate data presently available.
-Including more radius data with larger error bars in this work will make it more difficult for us to make clear conclusions.